-Every December my husband and I throw our annual Christmas cookie swap.
+Every December I throw our annual Christmas cookie swap.
 It’s a simple event that we’ve honed to turnkey tradition over the years.
 I throw on some hipster Christmas music, set out plenty of holiday-appropriate nibbles like a cheese plate or crab dip, and put a little Santa cap on our corgi because ohmygod it’s adorable.

 Drink-wise I keep it simple: mulled wine and coquito.

 Mulled wine is one of those recipes that’s super easy to make and everyone loves.
 Coquito is just as easy, but unlike mulled wine, no one knows they love it yet.
 As the host, I feel it’s my merrymaking duty to introduce people to it.

 Coquito is a traditional punch from Puerto Rico.
 It's often called "Puerto Rican eggnog" due to its very similar flavor profile and occasional use of eggs in some variations.